chsxf/mfx.wiki.mirror/Using-Templates.md

 ## Setting Templates Root Directory

 First, we need to tell MFX where the template files are located.
 To do that, we will add the `twig.templates` option to the configuration file.
-For this example, we chose to store our templates files in the `application/views` folder, but you can change it to any value you like.
+For this example, we chose to store our templates files in the `views` folder, but you can change it to any value you like.

-Open the `application/config/config.php` file and replace the whole content with what follows:
+Open the `config/config.php` file and replace the whole content with what follows:

 ```php
 <?php